Table of Contents

-2. We should change our habit of using things i.e. use washable clothes napkins instead of napkins paper.
+2. We should change our habit of using things i.e. use washable clothes, napkins instead of napkins paper.

 3. Use washable containers for lunches

-4. We should buy recycled products.
+5. We should buy recycled products.

-5. It is better to use cotton bags for shopping.
+6. It is better to use cotton bags for shopping.

-Reuse increases the life of waste and reduces the production of waste so that preserves the environment & its resources.
+Reuse increases the life of waste and reduces the production of waste so that it preserves the environment & its resources.